 Latest Life Church notices, Calendar and Leadership blog

-READ THE LATEST LEADERSHIP TEAM BLOG - SUNDAY, 4TH NOVEMBER
+READ THE LATEST LEADERSHIP TEAM BLOG - SUNDAY, 17th FEBRUARY, 2019

-at The Petersfield School
+At The Petersfield School

 A light breakfast from 10.30 a.m.
 All-Age Meeting, 11.00 a.m. - 12.00